lohedges/sbt/README.md

 For the above run, when using data streams, the 4 MK2 IPUs can process events at a throughput of around 603000 events per second, i.e. 603kHz.
 (Note that this timing does not account for data transfer from the host to IPU exchange and back.)
-In contrast, the remote buffer approach, which uses half the threads per tile, has a throughput of around 115kHz.
+In contrast, the remote buffer approach, which uses a third of the threads per tile, has a throughput of around 115kHz.
 When including the cost of data transfer to and from the host, the throughput falls to around 7kHz when using data streams, and around 18kHz when using remote buffers.
 Processing 25 times the number of events gives a gain of only 2.5x throughput, implying that the time taken for compute is still too short relative to the data transfer time.